nixworks/public/news/2004/08/29/README.md

 ##### 2004 Summer Olympics
 ### [ The 2004 Summer Olympics are closed by IOC President Jacques Rogge. ](/news/2004/08/29/the-2004-summer-olympics-are-closed-by-ioc-president-jacques-rogge.md)
-_Context: Jacques Rogge, International Olympic Committee, 2004 Summer Olympics_
+_Context: International Olympic Committee, 2004 Summer Olympics, Jacques Rogge_

 ##### Protests
 ### [ More than 400,000 demonstrators march in New York City, protesting U.S. President George W. Bush and the policies of the Republican Party on the eve of the 2004 Republican National Convention.
 Republican delegates and politicians, including Vice President Dick Cheney, also begin to arrive in the city. ](/news/2004/08/29/more-than-400-000-demonstrators-march-in-new-york-city-protesting-u-s-president-george-w-bush-and-the-policies-of-the-republican-party-o.md)
-_Context: George W. Bush, protests, U.S. Vice President, Republican, Dick Cheney, National Convention_
+_Context: protests, Republican, Dick Cheney, U.S. Vice President, George W. Bush, National Convention_

 ##### Lebanese
 ### [ The Lebanese Cabinet, under Syrian pressure and despite widespread opposition, votes to modify the constitution to allow President mile Lahoud a second term in office.
 Patriarch Sfeir states "we have completely lost sovereignty of our territory and our independence and freedom in choosing our rulers and deciding our own affairs." ](/news/2004/08/29/the-lebanese-cabinet-under-syrian-pressure-and-despite-widespread-opposition-votes-to-modify-the-constitution-to-allow-president-emile-la.md)